quanke1981/incident/README.md

         - Dockerfile: docker configuration file
     - docker-compose.yml: config file for docker-compose execution

-# `docker-compose up --build`
+# To deploy services to docker environment
-To build and deploy incident management service and web portal to a docker environment, run docker-compose up --build under this folder, keeping the folder structure of the project.
+To build and deploy incident management service and web portal to a docker environment, run "docker-compose up --build" under this folder, keeping the folder structure of the project.